How to Store Coffee Beans for Maximum Freshness

 Why Proper Coffee Bean Storage Matters

 Coffee beans are sensitive to environmental factors.
-To enjoy the best taste, you need to protect them from:
+To enjoy the best taste for as long as possible, you need to protect them from:

-• Heat and Humidity: Speeds up deterioration and can introduce moisture, ruining beans.
+Heat and Humidity: speeds up deterioration and can introduce moisture, ruining the beans

 Here’s how to manage these factors for optimal coffee bean storage.